zhangbri/Pantry-Tracker/README.md

 </p>

 ## 📬 Contact
-Have any questions or suggestions?
-Feel free to reach out via email at [zhangbri@umich.edu](mailto:zhangbri@umich.edu), or connect with me on [LinkedIn](https://www.linkedin.com/in/zhangbri/).
-I'm open to discussions, collaborations, and feedback.
+For inquiries or feedback, please reach out via email at [zhangbri@umich.edu](mailto:zhangbri@umich.edu) or connect with me on [LinkedIn](https://www.linkedin.com/in/zhangbri/).